jeevitha-a-22/FUTURE_ML_03/README.md

 | 14    | Export & Download     | CSV + all PNG charts auto-downloaded in Colab                                                 |
 | BONUS | Personal Analyzer     | Upload your own resume → personalized visual report                                           |

-## 📄 License :
+## 📄 License : <br>
-This project was completed as part of the Machine Learning Internship Program at Future Interns, focusing on real-world, industry-relevant NLP applications.
+This project was completed as part of the Machine Learning Internship Program at Future Interns, focusing on real-world, industry-relevant NLP applications. <br>

 Made by Jeevitha | Future Interns Machine Learning Track